Innovation is the catalyst to business growth, both when starting up and to keep your existing business profitable. It means:

 Do you have a formal process for evaluating new ideas (such as regular team meetings with selected staff members) or do you accept or reject ideas on an ad hoc basis?

 It’s not enough to simply say, “That’s a great idea, we should try it!”
 Too many ideas simply disappear because good intentions are not a substitute for action.
-You need to appoint an idea champion and have a system in place for tracking good ideas through to completion, along with action deadlines.
+Consider appointing an idea champion and putting a system in place for tracking good ideas through to completion, along with action deadlines.
 In addition, many ideas die because they are not properly resourced.
 A more formal idea evaluation process will allow you to assess and allocate the resources needed to bring ideas to fruition.

 Start with research.
 Establish whether the market is big enough for the new product or service, and identify the points of difference from other similar products or services.